daniel-vera-g/anki-markdown-decks/README.md

 - Uses: [mdanki](https://github.com/ashlinchak/mdanki)
 - For card syntax or image, code, LaTeX support and more please refer to [mdanki README](https://github.com/ashlinchak/mdanki/blob/master/README.md)
+- `mdanki` as some limitations.
+See: the [Limitation and alternatives](Limitation-and-alternatives) section for next steps/alternatives.

 ## Usage